cap-js/cap-operator-plugin/README.md

    ![](.images/cds-build.gif)

-   > If you've already added the `templates` folder during the initial plugin call using `--with-templates` option, you can skip this step as the Helm chart is already complete.
+   > If you've already added the `templates` folder during the initial plugin call using `--with-templates` or `--with-configurable-templates` option, you can skip this step as the Helm chart is already complete.

 2. Up to this point, you've only filled in the design time information in the chart.
 But to deploy the application, you need to create a `runtime-values.yaml` file with all the runtime values, as mentioned in the section on configuration.
 You can generate the file using the plugin itself.